alilim/shipper/README.md

 ### history task
   1. Please create a single-page application using React.js to create the design in page 2 of this document.
   2. Please use data from https://randomuser.me/api/?results=30 to generate users.
-    - [x] \Each page shows 5 drivers. :+1:
+    - [x] Each page shows 5 drivers. :+1:
-    - [x] \By Clicking “Next Page” button, show the next 5 users. :+1:
+    - [x] By Clicking “Next Page” button, show the next 5 users. :+1:
-    - [x] \By Clicking “Previous Page” button, show the previous 5 users. :+1:
+    - [x] By Clicking “Previous Page” button, show the previous 5 users. :+1:
-    - [x] \Disable the pagination buttons according to the user count.
+    - [x] Disable the pagination buttons according to the user count.
 For example, when the page first loads, “Previous Page” button is disabled.
 When the page shows the last 5 users, “Next Page” button is disabled. :+1:
-    - [x] \Input text “Cari Driver” searches drivers by their first name. :+1:
+    - [x] Input text “Cari Driver” searches drivers by their first name. :+1:
-    - [x] \Deploy the application. :+1:
+    - [x] Deploy the application. :+1:

   3. Additional Points
-    - [ ] \Create unit testings.
+    - [ ] Create unit testings. *teachme*
-    - [x] \The data does not refresh when the page is reloaded. :+1:
+    - [x] The data does not refresh when the page is reloaded. :+1:
-    - [x] \Optimized app (eg. lazyload, state management, no errors & warnings). :+1:
+    - [x] Optimized app (eg. lazyload, state management, no errors & warnings). :+1:

 In the console log development, we have: